How to Choose a Rocker Plate? (Buyer’s Guide)

 For example, if the RP uses inflatable balls, heavier riders will need to inflate them to higher pressures to compensate for their weight.

-The looser the suspension mechanism, the larger motion, and the more realistic ride but also less stability.
+The looser the suspension mechanism, the larger the motion, the more realistic the ride, and the less stability.

 Fore and Aft Movement Range